kanhairaval/the-manhattan-project/README.md

 # Earthify

-This web application calculates your carbon footprint based on your fuel usage, meat consumption, and electricity usage.
-It also estimates how many trees would be required to offset that carbon footprint.
-The application is built using the MERN stack and written in JavaScript.
+Earthify is a web application that allows users to calculate their carbon footprint and provides tips on how to reduce it.
+By using the latest scientific data, Earthify provides users with an accurate estimate of their carbon emissions based on their daily activities such as transportation, energy consumption, and waste production.

+## Motivation

+The Earth is facing an urgent climate crisis, and individual actions can make a big impact on reducing carbon emissions.
+However, many people are unsure about how their daily choices affect the environment and how they can make a difference.
+Earthify was developed to provide a user-friendly tool that helps people understand their carbon footprint and take action to reduce it.

+## Deployment

+You can access the deployed version of Earthify at

+## Features

+Calculates your carbon footprint based on your daily activities

+Provides personalized tips to reduce your carbon emissions

+Offers an easy-to-use interface for users of all ages and backgrounds

+Uses the latest scientific data to provide accurate estimates

+Allows users to track their progress over time

+## Technologies Used

+HTML, CSS, and JavaScript for the frontend

+Node.js and Express for the backend

+MongoDB for data storage

+Chart.js for data visualization

+Heroku for deployment

 ## Installation

-Visit the deployed URL here:

-## Usage

-To use the application, follow these steps:
+To run Earthify on your local machine, follow these steps:

-Enter your fuel usage, meat consumption, and electricity usage in the input fields

-Click on the "Calculate" button to calculate your carbon footprint and the number of trees required to offset it

-View the results on the screen
+Clone the repository

+Install dependencies using npm install

+Create a .env file with your MongoDB URI and a secret key for JWT token

+Start the server using npm start

-## Credits
+## Contributors

-This application was built by Aidan Reynolds, Mario Trigueros, Semir Seper & Kanhai Raval as a project for UofT Bootcamp.
+Earthify was developed by Aidan Reynolds, Semir Seper, Mario Trigueros & Kanhai Raval as part of a capstone project for the UofT full stack software developer bootcamp.
+Contributions are welcome and can be submitted via pull requests on GitHub.

 ## License

-This application is licensed under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for details.